cvat-ai/cvat/site/content/en/docs/manual/advanced/projects.md

 1. **Projects** is navigation bar option to get to the Projects page.
-2. **Search box**.
-Use it to find the project by name or assignee.
+2. **Search box** Use it to find the project by name or assignee.
 3. Filters:

-      1. **Sort by**.
-Use it to filter projects by selected properties like assignee, update date, and others.
+      1. **Sort by** Use it to filter projects by selected properties like assignee, update date, and others.
-      2.  **Quick filters**.
-Use it to filter by projects assigned to you, owned by you, and not complete projects.
+      2.  **Quick filters** Use it to filter by projects assigned to you, owned by you, and not complete projects.
-      3. **Filter**.
-Use it for customizable search by adding your own filtering rules and groups.
+      3. **Filter** Use it for customizable search by adding your own filtering rules and groups.
       4. **Clear filters** is only active, when one of the filters is active.
 Use it to clear all filters.
 4. ![Plus](../../../images/plus.png) .
 Click it to open the drop-down menu:

-      1. **Create new project**.
-Use it to create a new project.
+      1. **Create new project** Use it to create a new project.
-      2.  **Create from backup**.
-Use it to create a project from the backup.
+      2.  **Create from backup** Use it to create a project from the backup.
 5. **Create a new one** duplicates **Create new project**, use it to create a new project.
 6. Project pane, where created project will appear.